fluid-music/fluid-music/fluid-music/README.md

 - *Useful* for creating music that people care about
 - *Welcoming* to developers with a wide variety of backgrounds

+However, the `fluid-music` library is currently in beta.
+While the core is well tested and reasonably robust, it still has some sharp edges.
 See [About Fluid Music](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/about.md) and [Useful, Welcoming Software](https://web.media.mit.edu/~holbrow/post/useful-welcoming-software/) for more details.